 If you like the idea of make-ahead salads, then you’ll also want to try these Chicken Salad Mason Jar Salads.
 They’re a great alternative to a chicken salad sandwich, and I’ve also made an easy vegetarian version by subbing chickpeas for the chicken.

 Both the chicken salad mason jar salads and these broccoli mason jar salads have a creamy Greek-yogurt based dressing.
 Because if you know me, you know that mayo is not my thing, even in broccoli salad.
-See also my broccoli casserole from scratch and this healthy side dish for more no mayo love!
+See also my broccoli casserole from scratch and this healthy no mayo coleslaw for more no mayo love!

 How to layer a mason jar salad, including these mason jar broccoli salads: